aloneInEntropy/CG-Tutorial/Tutorial.md

 If all goes well, you should get something similar to this:
 ![[Pasted image 20231205172258.png|700]]

-And if not, feel free to tweak the view matrix or `viewPos` shader value until you get something you like.
+And if not, feel free to tweak the view matrix, `viewPos` shader value, or spread until you get something you like.
+If nothing is appearing, try changing the spread to 1 and checking that anything shows up.
 #### Full Code
 ##### main.h
 ```cpp